 Introduction This research project involved volunteer groups led by mentors in six regional locations within the UK.
-The mentors will provide local research guidance but members of the steering committee of the Museums Workhouse Network will also be able to provide advice on specific aspects of research.
+The mentors provided local research guidance but members of the steering committee of the Museums Workhouse Network will also be able to provide advice on specific aspects of research.
 A list of these expert advisers is at the bottom of this page.

 Although each group will be autonomous, undertaking research within their regions, it is also important that this project generates meaningful results that can be shared across the Workhouse Museums Network, leading to a travelling exhibition.
 Further results will be posted on this website.

 Research aims The research in each location will take as its starting point the residents of the workhouse on census night in 1881.
 Volunteer researchers will then reconstruct the lives of each individual, working backwards and forwards in time to build up a picture of the lives of the poor.
 It is well known that the majority of paupers in the nineteenth century were not resident in workhouses, and at any one time more than 90% of paupers would be in receipt of "outdoor" relief i.e. relief received in their own homes.
 Moreover, of those paupers who did enter the workhouse, the majority stayed for only a few weeks, although some did stay for considerably longer.

 This leads to some important research questions: who were the paupers who were resident in the workhouse?
 Why were they there?
 What did they do before and after their time in the workhouse?